Attempt 1 at Angkor Wat – Fail

-The following day, we woke up just after 4am, ready to be picked up by the TukTuk driver at 5am to watch the sun rise over Angkor Wat.
+The following day, we woke up just after 4am, ready to be picked up by the TukTuk driver at 5am to watch the Angkor Wat sunrise.

-We sped through the streets, strange smells hitting us in the face and catching in our throats as we drove passed.
-H had been feeling queasy from the get go and the pungent scent of Siem Reap’s streets was not helping the situation in the slightest.
+We sped through the streets of Siem Reap, strange smells hitting us in the face and catching in our throats as we drove past.
+H had been feeling queasy from the get-go and the pungent scent of Siem Reap’s streets was not helping the situation in the slightest.

 I took off my scarf and gave it to her to hold over her nose; on one particular street the smell was so strong, even I gagged and grabbed the other end of the scarf to do the same!

-Once we stepped off the TukTuk, we were about to join the ticket queue when she promptly disappeared, vomited, came back looking white as a sheet and said she needed to go back.
+Once we stepped off the TukTuk, we were about to join the ticket queue when she promptly disappeared, vomited, came back looking white as a sheet and said she needed to go back to the hotel.

-We returned to a slightly annoyed and confused TukTuk driver, attempting to explain that we needed to go back immediately, he wasn’t really understanding what we were saying so it turned into a game of charades with me exclaiming “she’s been sick!” with sound affects and hand gestures.
+We returned to a slightly annoyed and confused TukTuk driver, attempting to explain that we needed to go back immediately, he wasn’t really understanding what we were saying so it turned into a game of charades with me exclaiming “she’s been sick!” with sound effects and hand gestures to get my point across.

-The next day she was feeling under the weather still, but we packed our bags and checked out, and walked the short distance to the next hostel that H had spotted the other day called TinTin’s.
+The next day she was feeling under the weather still, but we packed our bags and checked out of Secret Garden (it was lovely and had a pool but no vibe), and walked the short distance to the next hostel that H had spotted the other day called TinTin’s.

 I just love a good opportunity for a photo backdrop!

-We woke in the morning, got changed quickly and quietly made our way out front to meet the others who were look a little worse for wear.
+After drinks that night, we woke up in the morning, got changed quickly and quietly made our way out front to meet the others who were looking a little worse for wear.

-We paid for a day pass and the TukTuk dropped us off at the entrance to Angkor Wat.
+We paid for a day pass for Angkor Wat and the surrounding temples, and the TukTuk dropped us off at the entrance to Angkor Wat.
 We walked across a bridge, chants and drum beats filling the air around us.
 Most people congregated at a pond in front of the temple.

 After some time of staring, we stopped for a very anti-climatic, overly priced breakfast and coffee.